isomerpages/seab-corp/news/press-releases/_posts/2025-01-10-post-Release of 2024 Singapore Cambridge GCE O Level Exam Results.md

 <li>
 <p>A total of 22,661 candidates sat for the 2024 GCE O-Level Examination.
-22,624 (99.8%) of these candidates have achieved Grade C6 or better in at least one O-Level subject<a href="#_ftn2" rel="noopener noreferrer nofollow" target="_blank"><sup>[2]</sup></a>.
-22,042 (97.3%) and 19,884 (87.7%) of
+22,624 (99.8%) of these candidates have achieved Grade C6 or better in at least one O-Level subject<sup>2</sup>.
+22,042 (97.3%) and 19,884 (87.7%)
-the candidates have achieved Grade C6 or better in at least 3 or more and 5 or more O-Level subjects respectively.
+of the candidates have achieved Grade C6 or better in at least 3 or more and 5 or more O-Level subjects respectively.
 This is comparable to the performance of candidates for the GCE O-Level Examination in previous years.</p>
 </li>
 </ol>
 <p><strong><u>Joint Admissions Exercise</u></strong>